-The ASUS PRIME A320M-K is a favorite among enthusiasts for a high-quality budget motherboard for Ryzen processors.
-It boasts support for NVMe M.2 SSDs, USB 3.1 connections and 32GB of DDR4 RAM.
+The MSI A320M PRO-VHL is a favorite among enthusiasts for a high-quality budget motherboard for Ryzen processors.
+It packs pretty much everything you need to get started with Ryzen.
 Unfortunately, you won’t be able to overclock your Ryzen 1200 with this motherboard, but that’s the trade-off for staying within the budget range.
 If you want overclocking, grab this motherboard instead!

-This is where we had to compromise a bit: Rosewill isn’t a hugely well-known case manufacturer, but what they have here is still solid enough for this 400 dollars build.
+This is where we had to compromise a bit: Rosewill isn’t a hugely well-known case manufacturer, but what they have here is still solid enough for our best gaming desktop for $400.
 It even includes two fans for better cooling than you’d get from your typical budget build!

 While we didn’t have money in our budget for a badder, sturdier case, this one seems to work well enough for its price.
-It comes with the added bonus of an included intake fan, too, which saves you the trouble of having to buy extra fans for decent airflow.
+It’s a Micro ATX Mini Tower that comes with the added bonus of an included intake fan, too, which saves you the trouble of having to buy extra fans for decent airflow.